- Check your insurance, registration and utilities before heading up for the first cabin weekend of the year.

 - Test the batteries in your smoke and carbon monoxide detectors.

 - Test and replace the batteries in motion sensor lights on the front door, deck and on the way down to the lake.
+If you don’t have motion sensors, consider adding them for extra safety.

 Check in on basic necessities